dbarattini/ArduPy/README.md

 Create a new python project and import ardupy

-Learn from these examples how to use ardupy:
+Learn from these examples how to use the Ardupy Framework:

 - [use a button](https://github.com/dbarattini/Ardupy/blob/master/examples/button.py)
 - [use a led](https://github.com/dbarattini/Ardupy/blob/master/examples/led.py)